 This is the second step in the recovery process.
 Staff members will take time with the addicted person to try to establish the causes of his or her behaviors.
 Many cases of addiction come from warped thinking and irregular brain activity.
 Specialists can help a person to combat negative thinking with positive thinking and self-affirmation.
 These people can also educate a member about types of therapy that can change the person’s responses to certain stimuli.
 The process of controlling addictive behaviors is one of the main elements that staff members teach to participants.
 With this education, people can leave an inpatient facility with the ability to turn off cravings and bend the mind to participate in a useful activity.

 Group meetings allow members to share experiences and feelings.
 One of the most detrimental beliefs that an addicted person gets is a sense of loneliness.
 Many addicted individuals lack the support of friends, family members, and community members to help them through a crisis.
 Such people sometimes turn to drugs.
 An inpatient facility contains a family of compassionate, courageous, like-individuals who are willing to share their trials and tribulations in order to make another person stronger.

 Some other benefits a person may get from entering an inpatient addiction treatment facility are various therapies.
-Some centers offer a holistic approach, while others offer a more physical approach to healing.
-The best centers offer treatment plans that work to mold the mind, body, and soul of the addicted person into a complete strong individual.
+Some centers offer a 12-step approach, while others offer a more physical approach to healing.
+The best centers offer treatment plans that work to mold the addicted person into a complete strong individual.